Question: Can cats be mentally retarded?

 Frankly, some of what you describe could be normal cat behavior.
 I don’t recommend squirt guns because so many cats just don’t care about getting wet.
 My cat Seren seems to enjoy the squirt gun.
 If a cat isn’t given a more attractive alternative, they’ll often continue to repeat the behavior—in this case, Cookie jumping onto the counter—again and again.

 Cats also have a very high tolerance for heat, so it’s not particularly a red flag that he takes a moment to realize his paws are hot.

 I also know many cats that seem to obsess over burying their waste.
 It may be different than the other cat, but that doesn’t necessarily mean a mental deficit.

 Not responding to his name also is quite common.
 Cats tend to only come when called when they know there’s something in it for them, and perhaps Cookie has learned that the dog or other cat has the best instinct for this.
 That’s actually pretty smart, for Cookie to have learned to cue off the other animals!
 Even if he is mentally challenged, cats seem able to compensate in many ways.

 Abnormal Cat Behavior

 Cats learn by remembering.
-His early head injury may have damaged the portion of the brain that affect short term memory which could account for his difficulty remembering the location of food bowls or litter boxes.
-Count your blessings that he’s faithful to the box (especially if he’s not neutered) , when he knows where it is!
+His early head injury may have damaged the portion of the brain that affects short term memory which could account for his difficulty remembering the location of food bowls or litter boxes.
+Count your blessings that he’s faithful to the box (especially if he’s not neutered) when he knows where it is!